 - Pain.
-The healthcare team will give you medication to control the pain.
-You may get continued pain when you move your wrist and thumb if your surgeon is not able to completely release the tendons or if you have pain caused by osteoarthritis. - Bleeding during or after the operation.
+The healthcare team will give you medication to control the pain. - Bleeding during or after the operation.
 The risk is reduced because your surgeon will usually use a tourniquet.
-Any bleeding usually settles if you keep your hand raised above your heart but you may need another operation if the bleeding continues. - Scarring of your skin.
-The scar usually becomes almost invisible over time.
-If you have dark skin, the scar can sometimes stay thick and red. - Infection of the surgical site (wound).
+Any bleeding usually settles if you keep your hand raised above your heart but you may need another operation if the bleeding continues. - Infection of the surgical site (wound).
 It is usually safe to shower after 2 days if you keep your wound dry and covered.
 Let the healthcare team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
-An infection usually settles with antibiotics.
+An infection usually settles with antibiotics. - Scarring of your skin.
+However, the scar usually becomes almost invisible over time.